slowkow/snpsea/doc/SNPsea_manual.md

 ### `snp_pvalues.txt`

-Each SNP, sample, gene with greatest specificity to that sample, and p-value for the SNP-sample pair, adjusted for the number of genes overlapping the given SNP.
+Each SNP, condition, gene with greatest specificity to that sample, and p-value for the SNP-sample pair, adjusted for the number of genes overlapping the given SNP.

 ```
     head snp_pvalues.txt | column -t